Bernard Gallacher OBE is the battle-hardened golfer from Bathgate in Scotland.

-Bernard turned fifty in 1999 and has played on the European Seniors Tour ever since where he is perhaps the biggest “name”.
+Bernard turned fifty in 1999 and joined the European Seniors Tour where he was perhaps the biggest “name”.
 Following several consistent years, Bernard finally won in July 2002 at the Mobile Cup held at Stoke Poges.
 Other titles cannot be far away for the talented Scot.

 Away from the golf course, Bernard’s ‘Ryder Cup speech’ is highly regarded as an informative insight into the world’s biggest golf event from one of Europe’s most successful players/captains.